-- 4.26 Taking into account the interpretations of the LRIC and LRIC+ cost standards above, contrary to SPC Network's suggestion, the intention of our recommended approach is to afford Eircom flexibility over the reasonable share of common costs which is allocated to the FTTH portfolio, not only those costs referred to by SPC Network as 'overheads'. - 4.27 Having addressed the responses related to the definitions and implementation of the cost standards, we now turn to the responses in relation the proposed approach to the level of aggregation and the associated cost standards. - 4.28 SPC Network disagreed with our recommendations on the level of aggregation and cost standards, and argued that it is inconsistent with the 2013 Recommendation.
-It suggested that the 2013 Recommendation includes a recommendation on the level of aggregation, specifically that individual products should be tested.
+- the price that they pay for this input is included in the test (rather than the modelled costs of providing this input). - 4.26 Taking into account the interpretations of the LRIC and LRIC+ cost standards above, contrary to SPC Network's suggestion, the intention of our recommended approach is to afford Eircom flexibility over the reasonable share of common costs which is allocated to the FTTH portfolio, not only those costs referred to by SPC Network as 'overheads'. - 4.27 Having addressed the responses related to the definitions and implementation of the cost standards, we now turn to the responses in relation the proposed approach to the level of aggregation and the associated cost standards. - 4.28 SPC Network disagreed with our recommendations on the level of aggregation and cost standards, and argued that it is inconsistent with the 2013 Recommendation.
+He suggested that the 2013 Recommendation includes a recommendation on the level of aggregation, specifically that individual products should be tested.
 SPC Network did 'not agree that LRIC is suitable for the product-by-product tests, as this is counter to the 2013 EC Recommendation which states that LRIC+ should be used'.
 Based on the above, SPC Network argued the FTTH VUA MST should be performed at the product-by-product level at LRIC+. - 4.29 We disagree.
 While parts of the 2013 Recommendation refers to retail products, services and offers in the singular and states that the LRIC+ cost standard should be used to determine the relevant incremental (downstream) costs, we do not consider this should be interpreted as an explicit recommendation that the MST should be conducted using product-by-product tests based on the LRIC+ standard.
 Indeed, our interpretation of the 2013 Recommendation is consistent with the BEREC guidance on the application of ex ante MSTs with regards to the 2013 Recommendation and Annex II.
-Specifically, BEREC states:
+Specifically, BEREC states:67

-A margin squeeze test can be conducted for different aggregation levels: product-by-product or aggregation of (a group) of products or
+A margin squeeze test can be conducted for different aggregation levels: product-by-product or aggregation of (a group) of products or both (i.e. a combinatorial approach) ...
+BEREC believes that it is appropriate for each NRA to determine what the appropriate level of aggregation should be when carrying out the margin squeeze test in the light of the assessment of competition problems identified in the market analysis.

-&lt;sup>64/2 SPC Network (2023), op. cit., paras 141 and 191-198.
+64 SPC Network (2023), op. cit., paras 141 and 191-198.